 Dropping the ball is part of being human.
 After all, if we never mess up, how are we supposed to learn?
 Even the most seasoned event planners make mistakes (they’re human after all).
-We’ve put some thought into what some of the most common mistakes are that event planners make – rookie or veteran – and hope that by sharing these with you, you’ll be equipped with the know-how to help you dodge these all too frequent ‘’Oops, I did it again” moments.
+We’ve put some thought into some of the most common mistakes event planners make – rookie or veteran – and hope that by sharing these with you, you’ll be equipped with the know-how to help you dodge these all too frequent ‘’Oops, I did it again” moments.

 - 1. Overpromising on deliverables

 Ever had a client who’s so excited about their upcoming event that their energy is contagious?
 It’s easy to get caught up in the anticipatory mood of a client whose ideas are big, bold and boundary-breaking.
 Which makes it very difficult to say that two letter word they don’t want to hear: “No”.

 Instead of thinking you’ll put your client off, think of setting boundaries as to what’s possible within a certain timeframe and with a set budget as tough love